VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

 * by default, rules execution is sequential within one group, but persisting of execution results to remote storage is asynchronous.
 Hence, user shouldn't rely on recording rules chaining when result of previous recording rule is reused in next one;
-* `vmalert` has no UI, just an API for getting groups and rules statuses.

 ## QuickStart